msebastien/VkTriangle/README.md

-# VulkanTest
+# VkTriangle
-Vulkan triangle app
+Personal experiment with the Vulkan graphics API